-Each time you calculate an automatic wave count using one of the methods described in our Reference Guide, it counts toward your subscription plan’s monthly wave count usage.
+Each time you apply one of the various methods used to calculate automatic wave counts, it counts toward your subscription plan’s monthly wave count usage.

-It’s important to note that we’ve found that the summaries mentioned on our pricing page are quite appropriate in terms of describing each type of trader, so you can use that as a guide when deciding which plan most suits your particular needs.
-Most importantly, however, we’ve also found that at each plan level the wave count allotments are more than ample.
+It’s important to note that we’ve found that the summaries mentioned on our pricing page are entirely appropriate in describing each type of trader, so you can use that as a guide when deciding which plan most suits your particular needs.
+Most importantly, however, we’ve also found that the wave count allotments are more than ample at each plan level.
 A traditional Elliott Wave practitioner would typically assess a tiny fraction of the number of wave counts available with our plans in a given month, for example.

 Our mission is to expand your analysis capabilities, encourage Elliott Wave best practices, and improve your trading profitability, not arbitrarily restrict your use of the WaveBasis platform.